anicrob/jira-filter-search/README.md

 Therefore, this script cannot guarantee that ALL filters that meet the search criteria are returned, but any available based on the above limitations to the API endpoints.

-## Limitations

-The only limitations are the following:
-- filters are returned based off of permissions (see the Permissions section)
-- the amount of filters returned, but this can be fixed by adding on to the index array in helpers.js

 ## Credits